tisho/sketch-plugins/Symbols/README.md

 3. Copy the same symbol to other parts of your document.
 You can change the name before the colon to whatever you like.
 E.g.: "ok button : button-default".
 4. Make changes to any of the copies of the symbol you've created.
-Select the instance of the symbol you want to use as the "source of truth" and press
-   `Cmd + E` to sync these changes with other instances of the symbol.
+With the symbol or one of its layers still selected, press `Cmd + E` to sync these changes with other instances of the symbol.

 **Bonus Tip:** Open *Preferences* and under *Layers* uncheck *"Append 'Copy' after duplicated layers"*, so you don't need to tweak the symbol